NuHepMC/Spec/README.md

 If this convention is signalled, the chosen units should be assumed to apply to cross section information according to [G.C.5](#gc5-flux-averaged-total-cross-section), [E.C.4](), [E.C.2](#ec2-total-cross-section), and [E.C.3](). _n.b._ The exact interpretation of the `TargetScale` value depends on which cross-section signalling convention is used.
 For further discussion of the schemes detailed above, see Appendix A of the [NuHepMC paper](https://arxiv.org/abs/2310.13211).

 It is ultimately up to the user to parse these attributes and decide whether any additional scaling is needed for their purposes.
 If these attributes are not present, then the cross section should be assumed to be in picobarns per target.
 This default value of picobarns is chosen to remain consistent with the assumptions of other tools that read and write HepMC3 files outside the neutrino community, such as [Rivet](https://gitlab.com/hepcedar/rivet/).
 Rivet is a similar tool to Nuisance, but developed by the collider community.
-Being consistent between all these tools allows for more interoperability and overall can help to reduce overall maintenance burdens within the HEP community.
+Being consistent between all these tools allows for more interoperability and overall can help to reduce maintenance burdens within the HEP community.

 #### G.C.5 Flux-averaged Total Cross Section